 TheHub is located next to the Herbert Art Gallery moving away from the cathedral.
 It is the large glass fronted building with yellow pillars.

 Coventry is well served by cycle paths and if coming from outside the ring road, there are cycle and pedestrian shared-use subways which allow you to circumvent the ring road junctions.
 For more details see the council's Coventry cycle map.

 If you are travelling to or from the station by bicycle, the trip will take you approximately 5 minutes.
 There is a designated cycle path from the Toucan crossing over the ring road and an off-road cycle path that takes you to Friar’s Road.
-Please be aware there are major building works at Coventry train station and you may be asked to follow a diversion route.
 There is covered cycle parking at many locations around the University.

 For regular commuters, there is secure cycle parking available at the multi-storey car park near the Lanchester Library.
 This is in a caged and covered enclosure with lockers for belongings and is covered by CCTV.
 Contact the Estates Department for more information.

 Pool Meadow bus and coach station is located five minutes' walk from the University's main reception in the Alan Berry building.

 For details of local bus/coach/train times and destinations please contact the bus station enquiry line on: +44 (0) 24 7655 9559.

 National Express offers connections between Coventry and other major cities around the UK.
 If you travel from Birmingham Airport you can take line number 900 bus to Pool Meadow station.